If Oak Ridge Waste missed your trash pick-up, please call them at 203-743-0405.

 Normal Trash and Recycling Pick Up is Fridays.
 Oak Ridge Waste is closed only six (6) days per year, unless they choose to delay it one day, which would be reflected on the home page.The next holiday delay is Memorial Day!
 If there is a holiday during the week, please see the 2019 Trash Delay Info document above.

-Recycle bins are no longer available from Public Works.
-Oak Ridge Waste will accept recycling material in any container with a recycle logo on it.
+Recycle bins are no longer available from Public Works, or Oak Ridge Waste.
+You may buy a container and Oak Ridge will accept recycling material in any container with our recycle logo on it.
 Recycle stickers are available at the Beacon Falls Town Clerk's Office, First Selectman's Office, and Public Library.
-Put them on your trash container for pick up by the recycling truck.
+Put them on your trash container for pick up by the

 To use the Transfer Station, residents must have proof of residence stickers affixed on their vehicle’s windshield.
 Stickers are $2 and can be purchased at the Beacon Falls Police Department or the Town Clerk’s Office in Town Hall.